 While we are not in a position to offer scholarships, we support applicants in their funding applications, by providing those admitted in the programme a support letter for their sponsors.

 Fees can be paid in several installments without additional charges.

 - Full payment: for those who pay the full tuition fees prior to 31 January 2019

 For the Executive Certificate only, Geneva tax-payers may be eligible to the Chèque Formation, a scholarship of up to CHF 2'250 for continuing education from the Canton of Geneva : learn more

-Selection is primarily based on professional experience, and a candidate’s motivation and applicability for their current work or future career.
+Selection is primarily based on professional experience, candidate’s motivation, and applicability of the programme for their current work or future career.

 - A bachelor’s degree is required, or a degree/diploma deemed to be equivalent.

 - A minimum of 5 years’ full-time work is highly recommended, participants typically range between 30 and 50 years of age.

-- Proficiency in English (no certificate is required, although interviews by skype or in-person in Geneva may be requested to validate capacity for graduate-level study in this professional context).
+- Proficiency in English (no certificate is required, although interviews can be requested to validate capacity).

 Additional requirements for the Master